sjentsch/lsjDocs/Ch06/Ch06_DataHandling_1.rst

 .. ----------------------------------------------------------------------------

-The output here tells us on the first line that what we’re looking at is a tabulation of the ``speaker`` variable.
+The output here tells us on the first line that what we are looking at is a tabulation of the ``speaker`` variable.
 In the ``Levels`` column it lists all the different speakers that exist in the data, and in the ``Counts`` column it tells you how many times that speaker appears in the data.
-In other words, it’s a frequency table.
+In other words, it is a frequency table.

 In jamovi, the ``Frequency tables`` check box will only produce a table for